slamsquanch/Bucket-Bonanza/README.txt

 Furthermore, our hosting website does not support MongoDB, therefore database must be redone in MySQL.
 4) Implementing audio.
 We had not previously used audio when coding in JavaScript/HTMl, so it was a bit of a learning curve.
 Also, there are issues getting the sound to play on mobile devices.
+5) Getting our final game ready.
+There were a lot of bugs that we encountered last minute and it was a bit of a rush to get them finished.
+6) Learning to use local storage and cookies.
+None of us knew initially how either one works so it took us a bit of time to learn how to use them.